 Home from Home explores ideas around sustainability and shelter.
-It will be a temporary outdoor arts venue for showing and sharing work, and a catalyst for creative activity.
-Designed by the artist for the use of local residents, it is currently being constructed at the artist’s studio in Bristol and is scheduled for installation in August 2021.
+It is a temporary outdoor art space for showing and sharing work, and a catalyst for creative activity.
+Designed by the artist for the use of local residents, it was constructed at the artist’s studio in Bristol and installed in August 2021.
+Home from Home was officially opened on Sunday 5th September 2021 to coincide with the opening of the new adjacent playground.
 The structure’s modular design was influenced by Yate’s 20th century evolution into a centre of manufacturing.
-Home from Home is being built from repurposed waste material and timber offcuts from building sites, including the development itself (Ladden Garden Village) and the Whirlpool washing machine factory in Yate.
+Home from Home was created from repurposed waste material and timber offcuts from building sites, including the development itself and the Whirlpool washing machine factory in Yate.
 The artist held FACTORY, a public event at Spike Island in Bristol in 2019 as part of their Open Studios event.
 This began the process of preparing the offcuts to make Home From Home, with help from Yate Men’s Shed and hundreds of other members of the public.

-This small temporary building will host an engagement programme of creative events and activities, led by visiting and local artists and creatives over the coming months.
-These will include family days, workshops with hands on making, performances and exhibitions with artists from Yate and beyond.
-This programme has been funded by Arts Council England will be delivered in and around the Home from Home structure in association with project partner Yate Parish.
+Home from Home will host an engagement programme of creative events and activities, led by visiting and local artists and creatives over the coming months.
+You can follow the project on Instagram @homefromhomeyate .
+Events will include family days, workshops with hands on making, performances and exhibitions with artists from Yate and beyond.
+This programme funded by Arts Council England will be delivered in and around the Home from Home structure in association with project partner Yate Parish.
 This additional funding will enable three artists – Kayle Brandon, Phil Owen and Oliver Sutherland – to develop new site specific work inspired by the area and created collaboratively with local residents, including young people from Learning Partnership West.
 Home from Home will also host free public activities organised by the artist commissioned to deliver the second commission at Ladden Garden Village as part of the design development and research phase.

 The second commission will invite an artist to create a new series of permanent works in public spaces exploring the area’s history of celestine quarrying.
 These creative projects will enable commissioned artists to explore the physical landscape and heritage of the area and support the creative infrastructure within the town.
 Key aims of the programme are to ensure that the approach supports best practice in public realm commissioning, and prioritises quality and innovation.